toshi-20/Table_for_Script/README.md

 # Table_for_Script
-This is a useful table for Apple Script or Java Script users.
+This is a useful table for Apple Script or Java Script users on Mac OS.
-please show me.
+It provides a table and many kinds of cells, text field, check box, popup menu, and color well.
 ![](https://dl.dropbox.com/s/2batjkyx3piw4ip/tableForCreateAsCore.png?dl=0)
 ## Sample Script
     Tell application "Table for Script"